s2r3e4e5j6a/InternAI-Agent/README.md

 ## AI-Powered Internship Discovery & Career Preparation Platform

-InternAI Agent is a multi-agent AI platform that helps students discover internships, evaluate eligibility, identify skill gaps, receive AI-powered career guidance, and prepare for interviews.
+InternAI Agent is a Multi-Agent AI system that helps students discover internships, analyze eligibility, identify skill gaps, and prepare for their careers using AI-powered recommendations.

 ---

-## Problem Statement
+## 📌 Problem Statement

 Students often struggle to: